Imetomi/TinY-ANN/README.md

 ### Grahical Visualization using SDL2

 You'll need to have SDL2 in order to try out these example codes.
 The library creates you a canvas on which you can draw whatever you want.
 There are some premade fuctions that help you to create good looking visualizations on the accuracy or error loss values.
 The library also contains functions that plot the training dataset on the canvas and visualize what the network learned.

+There are some random dataset generating algorithms implemented in the library.
+You can use these for testing.

+-`example_circle.c`	Creates two circle datasets and learns to classify the inner and the outer circle.
+-`example_linear.c`	Creates two linearly separable datasets and learns to classify them.
+-`example_check.c`	Creates a check table pattern and learns to classify the elements in it.
+-`example_spiral.c`	Creates an Archimedean spiral and learns to classify the two rolls.

 ![alt text](https://github.com/Imetomi/TinY-ANN/blob/master/img/plot.png)